ChrstphrHll/npc_gen/students/Joyce Helartha.md

 ---
 ### Description
 - 1st year Halfling Cleric in Treskal
-- curly dark red hair that's a buzz cut, Pale Brown eyes, and Dark Tan skin
+- short wavy red hair that's messy, Pale Brown eyes, and Dark Tan skin
 - Is Innovative and Abrasive, and has Compassion as their ideal

 ### Organizations